MatheSchool/typst-g-exam/docs-shiroa/g-exam-doc/configuration/student-data.typ

 - odd-pages: It will appear on odd-numbered pages.
 - none: The user information box will not appear.

-The following example will display student information on the ﬁrst page.
+The following example will display student information on the first page.

 ```typst